Juanjoarlandis/TFG_USECASES_VC/seguridad-social-web/backend/README.md

    npm start
    ```

-   The application listens on port `3001` by default (or as specified in `.env`).
+   The application will listen on the port specified (default is 3001).

 ---

 ## Configuration

+The following environment variables are used to configure the application:

-- **`PORT`**: Defines the port on which the server listens (default `3001`).
+- **PORT**: Defines the port on which the server listens (default: 3001).
-- **`MONGO_URI`**: Connection string for the MongoDB instance.
+- **MONGO_URI**: MongoDB connection string.
-- **`JWT_SECRET`** & **`JWT_REFRESH_SECRET`**: Secrets used to sign and verify JWT access and refresh tokens.
+- **JWT_SECRET** & **JWT_REFRESH_SECRET**: Secrets for signing and verifying JWT access and refresh tokens.
-- **`ENCRYPTION_KEY`** & **`SIGNING_KEY`**: Used by `mongoose-encryption` to encrypt certain fields in MongoDB and sign the encrypted data.
+- **ENCRYPTION_KEY** & **SIGNING_KEY**: Keys for field-level encryption in MongoDB.
-- **`WALTID_VERIFIER_URL`** & **`WALTID_ISSUER_URL`**: Used for external OID4VC flows.
+- **WALTID_VERIFIER_URL** & **WALTID_ISSUER_URL**: URLs for external verification and issuance flows.
+- **VERIFIER_COORD_PUBLIC_URL**: Public URL for the verifier coordinator, used in callback endpoints.
-- **`WALLET_COORD_URL`**: URL of the Wallet Coordinator service to communicate with a holder’s wallet (e.g., walt.id).
+- **WALLET_COORD_URL**: URL for the Wallet Coordinator service.
+- **ISS_COORD_URL**: URL for the Issuer Coordinator service.
+- **CREDENTIAL_CONFIGURATION_ID**: Credential configuration identifier used during credential issuance.
+- **HOLDER_EMAIL**, **HOLDER_PASSWORD**, **HOLDER_TYPE**, **HOLDER_NAME**: Default holder credentials for testing or fallback purposes.

-Adjust these variables in the `.env` file to suit your environment.
+Adjust these settings in your `.env` file to match your deployment environment.

 ---

 ## Usage

-Once the server is up, it exposes several REST endpoints:
+Once the server is running, the backend exposes several REST endpoints.
+Here is a brief overview:

 ### 1. Verification Routes

 - **POST `/verification/offer`**
-  Creates a verification offer (OID4VC) for a single credential type.
+  Initiates a verification offer for a single credential (OID4VC flow).

 - **POST `/verification/offer3creds`**
-  Creates a verification offer requesting exactly three credentials.
+  Initiates a manual verification offer requiring exactly 3 credentials.

-  Used for more complex flows (e.g., checking an Identity, a Passport, and an Employer registration credential).
+- **POST `/verification/offer3credsAuto`**
+  Initiates an automatic verification offer for exactly 3 credentials.

 - **POST `/verification/statusCallback/:stateId`**
-  Callback invoked by the walt.id Verifier service upon completion of a verification.
-Stores results in memory sessions.
+  Receives a callback from the verifier service after a verification flow is completed.

+- **POST `/verification/statusCallbackAlta/:stateId`**
+  Receives a callback specifically for 3-credential (Alta) verification flows.

+- **POST `/verification/statusCallbackWalletLogin/:stateId`**
+  Receives a callback for wallet login verification flows.

 - **GET `/verification/session/:stateId`**
-  Fetches the status of the verification session.
-Returns `verified`, `failed`, `expired`, or `pending`, along with any user data or tokens.
+  Retrieves the status of a verification session (e.g., pending, verified, failed, expired).

 ### 2. Issuance Routes

 - **POST `/issuance/offerIssuance`**
-  Creates a credential issuance offer, usually after a successful verification.
+  Initiates a credential issuance offer.

 - **POST `/issuance/statusCallback/:stateId`**
-  Callback invoked after the issuance flow completes on the Issuer side.
+  Receives a callback from the issuer service after the issuance flow completes.

 - **GET `/issuance/session/:stateId`**
-  Retrieves the current issuance session status (`offered`, `accepted`, `claimed`, etc.).
+  Retrieves the current issuance session status (e.g., offered, accepted, claimed).

 - **POST `/issuance/claimAltaCredential`**
-  Claims and stores the credential in the holder’s wallet.
+  Claims a credential and stores it in the holder’s wallet.

 ### 3. User Management

 - **GET `/user/:dni`**
-  Retrieves user data (first name, family name, birth date, etc.) by document number (DNI).
+  Retrieves user information (e.g., first name, family name, birth date) by document number (DNI).

 ### 4. Credential Revocation

 - **POST `/revocar/credencial`**
-  Revokes a credential by marking it in a MongoDB `RevokedCredential` collection and (optionally) deleting it from the holder’s wallet.
+  Revokes a credential by marking it in the MongoDB `RevokedCredential` collection and optionally deleting it from the wallet.

 ### 5. Authentication

 - **POST `/auth/wallet-login`**
-  Logs in to the user’s wallet (with email/password) and attempts an automatic verification flow for an identity credential.
+  Authenticates the user’s wallet using email/password and initiates an automatic verification flow for an identity credential.

 - **POST `/auth/refresh`**
-  Exchanges a valid refresh token for new access and refresh tokens.
+  Refreshes the JWT tokens by exchanging a valid refresh token for new access and refresh tokens.

+### 6. Wallet Routes

+- **GET `/wallet-api/ping`**
+  A simple health-check endpoint.

+- **GET `/wallet-api/user-info`**
+  Retrieves the authenticated holder’s user information from the wallet.

+- **Credential Operations**:
+  Endpoints for listing, retrieving, deleting, accepting, rejecting, and checking the status of credentials.
+  - **GET `/wallet-api/credentials`**
+  - **GET `/wallet-api/credentials/:id`**
+  - **DELETE `/wallet-api/credentials/:id`**
+  - **POST `/wallet-api/credential-offer`**
+  - **POST `/wallet-api/credentials/:id/accept`**
+  - **POST `/wallet-api/credentials/:id/reject`**
+  - **GET `/wallet-api/credentials/:id/status`**

+- **Presentation Operations**:
+  Endpoints for resolving a presentation request, matching credentials for a presentation, and using a presentation request.
+  - **POST `/wallet-api/resolve-presentation-request`**
+  - **POST `/wallet-api/match-credentials`**
+  - **POST `/wallet-api/use-presentation-request`**

 ---

 ## Docker Support

-A basic Docker setup is included:
+A basic Docker setup is included for containerization:

 1. **Build the Image**